 Please note that animal welfare legislation requires animal ethics committees to explicitly consider whether a research proposal has assessed the "replacement" option.

-Details of ethical approval for social science research or animal research, or regulatory approval (for example, approval for use of genetically modified organisms) need to be received before any grant is paid.
+Details of ethical approval or regulatory approval need to be received before any grant is paid.

-Section 4: Personnel (FTE) table
+Section 4: Personnel (FTEs) table